tiziasan/Architecting-for-Compliance-The-Impact-of-the-EU-AI-Act-/README.md

 There are three files:

-1)Copy of the survey (Some information was blacked out due to double-blind review)
+1)Survey-copy.pdf -- Copy of the survey (Some information was blacked out due to double-blind review)

-2)Results of the survey
+2)Survey-results.csv -- Table with results of the survey

-3)Important hilights derived from the open-ended questions of the survey, separated from survey results to avoid re-identification phenomena
+3)Open-ended-questions-of-the-survey-results.csv -- Important hilights derived from the open-ended questions of the survey, separated from survey results to avoid re-identification phenomena

-4)PDF with results graphs
+4)Figures-results.pdf -- PDF with results graphs